Traves-Theberge/pdf-to-json-converter/README.md

 ### `PdfViewer.js`
 Displays the uploaded PDF using `@react-pdf-viewer/core`.

-### `MdxEditor.js`
+### `JsonEditor.js`
-A rich text editor for MDX content, using `@uiw/react-codemirror`.
+A code editor for JSON content.

-### `MdxPreview.js`
+### `JsonPreview.js`
-Renders the MDX content to HTML using `react-markdown` and `remark-gfm`.
+Renders the JSON content in a formatted view.

 ### `ProgressBar.js`
-Displays the progress of the PDF to MDX conversion process.
+Displays the progress of the PDF to JSON conversion process.

-### `pdfToMdxConverter.js`
+### `pdfToJsonConverter.js`
-Contains utility functions for extracting text from PDF, classifying elements, and generating MDX content.
+Contains utility functions for extracting text from PDF, classifying elements, and generating JSON content.

 ### `_app.js`
 Main entry point for the Next.js application.